 Home Remedies for Fast Flu Relief

-Drink more fluids: With a fever, you can easily become dehydrated.
-Be sure to drink lots of liquids such as water, clear soups or broth, or an electrolyte replacement drink until the fever resolves.
+Drink more fluids: It’s easy to get dried out when you’re fighting the flu.
+Drink lots of liquids like water, clear soups, broth, or electrolyte replacement drinks until the fever resolves.

-Try a humidifier: If the air in your room is too dry, use a warm mist humidifier or vaporizer to add moisture to the air and help ease nasal and chest congestion.
-Always clean the humidifier with a bleach solution every few days to prevent the growth of bacteria and molds.
+Moisten the air: A warm mist humidifier or vaporizer can ease a blocked head and chest.
+Clean it with a bleach solution every few days to prevent the growth of bacteria and molds.

-Elevate your head: Prop your head up with pillows and sleep elevated to ease nighttime congestion.
+Raise your head: Prop your head up with pillows while you sleep.

-The flu is miserable -- no doubt.
+Take it easy when you have the flu.
 Get plenty of rest, stay hydrated, and do what you can to feel better.
-If your symptoms don't get better in a few weeks, or seem to be getting worse, call your health care provider.
+If your symptoms don't get better in a few weeks or seem to be getting worse, call your doctor.